logicminds/bmclib/README.md

 ### About

 The BMClib is a puppet library that provides BMC related facts as well as a bmc and bmcuser type.
-If also installs and starts the OpenIPMI service.
+It also installs and starts the OpenIPMI service.
 Currently the only provider available is ipmitool.
 However, in the future additional provider types will include freeipmi, hponcfg, and other oem related tools.